HighGroundVision/Desolator/README.md

 > Ability Drafter

 ## TODO
+1. New Component: Post to soical (maybe we can find one that already exists)
-2. New Component: Post Match Analysis ()
+3. New Component: Post Match Analysis ()
-3. New Component: Live Draft ()
+4. New Component: Live Draft ()

 ## Build Setup